alreich/abstract_algebra/docs/vectors.rst

 Internal Representation of Vector Spaces & Modules
 --------------------------------------------------

-Unlike Groups, Monoids, … , and Magmas, Vector Spaces and Modules have more than one set of elements and more than one or two binary operations.
+Unlike Groups, Rings, Fields, and such, Vector Spaces and Modules have more than one set of elements and more than one or two binary operations.
 Within the ``finite_algebra`` implementation, the internal representation is as shown below.
 The five elements listed must be input